 8. Ancient microbial life: Ice sheets provide chronological reservoirs of microbial cells entombed during atmospheric deposition and studies have shown that microbial DNA and viable organisms can be recovered from ice cores collected from both Greenland and the Antarctic as well as temperate glaciers (e.g., Christner et al., 2001, 2003; Miteva et al., 2004).
 In addition, the distributions of microbial cells themselves can serve as climatic records in deep ice (Santibáñez and others, 2018).
 Many questions remain regarding how organisms survive in deep ice for tens to hundreds of thousands of years, the origin of these airborne microorganisms and what their diversity and biogeographic distribution reveals about climate during deposition.
 The ability to obtain larger volumes in conjunction with advances in molecular techniques such as metagenomic analyses (Simon et al., 2009) and methods that can amplify smaller quantities of nucleic acids will enable more detailed study of the genomic potential of resident microbes and available preserved organic carbon material (D'Andrilli et al. 2017a,b) and how they integrate with our understanding of ice core ecology.
 There is interest in investigating the physiology of microorganisms recovered from ice cores to elucidate unique physiological properties that enable them to survive in ice for extended periods of time and that may offer important biotechnological applications (Cavvicholi et al., 2002).
 For example, studies have shown novel, ultra small microbial isolates from deep Greenland glacier ice that may inform on how organisms survive energy deprivation for extended periods of time (Miteva, 2005).
+There is also interest in investigating the reservoir of ice core carbon, not only as paleoclimate stores of carbon cycling signatures, but also as reservoirs of reactive carbon that may directly impact surrounding environments when exposed to the atmosphere with melting, calving, and retreat (D'Andrilli & McConnell, 2021).

-Built on this foundation, recent studies have characterized organic carbon materials within various Antarctic ice cores and shown changing carbon signals measurable from different climates (spanning back to 27,000 years ago; D'Andrilli et al., 2017a, b) and within the Holocene of Arctic and the Antarctic ice cores (Grannas et al., 2006; Xu et al., 2018; King et al. 2019; Vogel et al., 2019; D'Andrilli & McConnell, 2020: In Review).
+Recent studies have characterized organic carbon materials within various Antarctic ice cores and shown changing carbon signals measurable from different climates (spanning back to 27,000 years ago (D'Andrilli et al., 2017a, b) and within the Holocene of Arctic and the Antarctic ice cores (Grannas et al., 2006; Xu et al., 2018; King et al. 2019; Vogel et al., 2019; D'Andrilli & McConnell, 2021).
 High temporal resolution organic carbon data from the WAIS Divide ice core emphasized the highly complementary nature of carbon surveys with routinely surveyed geochemical assays in paleoclimate atmospheric reconstructions (D'Andrilli et al., 2017a).
-Notably, the preservation paradigm geochemicals in ice cores also extends to biological and other organic materials, therefore it will become increasingly important to characterize their concentrations and qualitative nature now, in the ice, before it melts to reconstruct our past, learn about our present, and help better predict their impacts in the future in a warming climate.
-The inclusion of organic material (OM) characterizations in ice coring efforts improves and biological geochemical paleoclimate atmospheric composition interpretations at broad and fine scales, ice sheet carbon storage assessments and comparisons with other ecosystem OM, our understanding of potential arising from preservation signatures mechanisms, and the ability to predict the fate of carbon in ice sheets in the Arctic and Antarctic.
+Notably, the preservation paradigm of geochemicals in ice cores also extends to biological and other organic materials, therefore it will become increasingly important to characterize their concentrations and qualitative nature now, in the ice, before it melts to reconstruct our past, learn about our present, and help better predict their impacts in the future in a warming climate.
+The inclusion of organic material (OM) chemical characterizations in ice coring efforts improves and biological paleoclimate geochemical atmospheric composition interpretations at broad and fine scales, ice sheet carbon storage assessments and comparisons with other ecosystem OM, understanding of signatures arising from preservation mechanisms, and the ability to predict the fate of carbon in ice sheets in the Arctic and Antarctic.